dkobak/simclr-cifar10/README.md

 **Evaluation** is done on the test set, using the representation before the projector.
 * kNN classifiers use cosine distance (Euclidean distance yields worse results by ~3%).
 * `lin precomp` trains a linear readout on precomputed representations.
-We use Adam (learning rate 0.1) with cosine annealing.
+We use Adam (learning rate 0.1 for 100 epochs) with cosine annealing.
 Running logistic regression from scikit-learn is theoretically equivalent, but in practice tends to give worse results especially on higher-dimensional ResNet50 representations, and is also much slower.
 * `lin augm` trains a linear readout using data augmentations (crops and horizontal flips).
-We use Adam (learning rate 0.1) with cosine annealing.
+We use Adam (same parameters) with cosine annealing.
 This is much slower than `lin precomp` because the representations cannot be precomputed, but tends to give slightly better results.

 Pull requests that improve any of these results are very welcome.
 I can run suggested PRs on A100.